 1. You don’t have to worry about someone else’s problems or attitudes.
 I can’t count how many times I’ve been on vacation and seen couples fighting.
 The stress of traveling together often puts a huge damper on the experience.
-I once broke up with my boyfriend on vacation after being together for 5 years because he’d ruin every single one we went on, even though our life at home was low drama.

 2. It leaves you open to meeting new people.
 When you’re with someone else it’s too easy to be content talking with only them.
 You no longer become approachable in many cases.
 You learn much more by meeting locals and often find out about off the beaten track places to go that are much better than tourist traps.
 Meeting people from different places opens up opportunities for places to stay in the future.
 You may even become good friends and communicate regularly after you return home.